arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 ## Preparation

-Since we use OpenAI, you need to provide the API key:
+Since we use OpenAI, you will need to provide the API key.
+If you don't have already an account, ...(For OpenAI, it's recommended to create a new project and use a separate key)

+Then follow these instructions:

+1. Run a Codespace from the repository
-1. Install `direnv`.
-If you use Ubuntu, run `sudo apt install direnv` and then `direnv hook bash >> ~/.bashrc`.
+2. Install `direnv`: for this, run the following lines `sudo apt update`, `sudo apt install direnv` and then `direnv hook bash >> ~/.bashrc`
-2. Copy `.envrc_template` into `.envrc` and insert your key there.
-3. For OpenAI, it's recommended to create a new project and use a separate key.
+3. Insert your API key in the `.envrc_template` and rename it `.envrc`
 4. Run `direnv allow` to load the key into your environment.

-For dependency management, we use pipenv, so you need to install it:
+For dependency management, I use pipenv, so you need to install it:

 ```bash
 pip install pipenv